-The Council's direct discharge allocation was £1.069m.
-The Greater Manchester (GM) ICB has received a total allocation of £19.558m covering the Greater Manchester region.
+The Council's direct discharge allocation in 2022/23 was £1.069m.
+The Greater Manchester (GM) ICB received a total allocation in 2022/23 of £19.558m covering the Greater Manchester region.
 The allocation to Stockport was £1.873m.
 Locality health and social care partners had committed significant expenditure to support Discharge to Assess capacity, with proposals to use most of the £1.873m allocation to continue this activity in line with the conditions of the grant.